 - Long-term yearly overviews for each year group, which map out when each strand of maths will be taught (see Whole School LTP).
 These have been carefully sequenced so that skills can build on previous learning, for example area following work on multiplication.
 This is based on the idea that for children to retain learning, they need to constantly bring it back out of long-term memory and into the working memory. - Long-term planning that breaks each block of learning down into smaller, sequenced blocks of learning.
-Teachers then use this develop their own medium-term sequence for that block of learning. - Teachers create their own medium term planning which breaks down the objectives into smaller steps which follow a coherent journey.
-Key objectives are revisited throughout the year to ensure there is sufficient depth of learning. - Short-term daily planning that not only breaks a block of learning down into a sequence of lessons but also ensures appropriate counting and mental arithmetic are matched to main lessons. - Arithmetic medium-term planning for our afternoon arithmetic lessons (see appendix 3).
-These plans map out the core arithmetic skills over a year.
+Teachers then use this develop their own medium-term sequence for that block of learning.

+- Teachers create their own medium term planning which breaks down the objectives into smaller steps which follow a coherent journey.
+Key objectives are revisited throughout the year to ensure there is sufficient depth of learning. - Short-term daily planning that not only breaks a block of learning down into a sequence of lessons but also ensures appropriate counting and mental arithmetic are matched to main lessons. - Weekly arithmetic sessions which focus on embedding key skills across all year groups.
+Teachers teach a key concept based on an analysis of the previous week's test.
+Children then complete a test to check whether they have mastered an arithmetic concept.
+The focus is on children beating their previous week's score.